CaptSolo/image-archive-viewer/README.md

 comic_view
 ```

-You will be prompted to select a ZIP file containing images.
+You will be prompted to select a comic book or archive file containing images.
 The viewer will open in a fullscreen mode.

 ## Controls